Sinaconstantine/Digital-Image-Processing-EE596/README.md

 # Digital Image Processing (EE596)

-In this repository, some of my Machine Learning 1 course projects (EE596), are uploaded.
+In this repository, some of my Machine Learning I course projects (EE596), are uploaded.

 # Copyright statement (06/13/2020):